andrew/ultimate-awesome/README.md

 - [awesome-pesquisa](https://github.com/anabastos/awesome-pesquisa) - Curated list of research content in portuguese .
 - [Awesome-Person-Re-Identification](https://github.com/FDU-VTS/Awesome-Person-Re-Identification) - Awesome Person Re-Identification.
 - [awesome-generative-ai-apis](https://github.com/foss42/awesome-generative-ai-apis) - A curated list of useful Generative AI APIs for developers.
+- [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-emulators-simulators](https://github.com/mcicolella/awesome-emulators-simulators) - A curated list of software emulators and simulators of PCs, home computers, mainframes, consoles, robots and much more.
 - [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.
+- [awesome-code-benchmark](https://github.com/tongye98/awesome-code-benchmark) - A comprehensive code domain benchmark review of LLM researches.
 - [awesome-amqp](https://github.com/xinchen10/awesome-amqp) - A curated list of AMQP 1.0 resources.
 - [awesome-eink](https://github.com/asapelkin/awesome-eink) - A curated list of awesome E-ink links and resources.
 - [Awesome-Efficient-AIGC](https://github.com/Efficient-ML/Awesome-Efficient-AIGC) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-gotenberg](https://github.com/gotenberg/awesome-gotenberg) - :rainbow: A curated list of awesome things related to Gotenberg.
-- [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - A curated list of state-of-the-art papers on deep learning for universal representations of time series.
 - [awesome-deep-reinforcement-learning](https://github.com/jgvictores/awesome-deep-reinforcement-learning) - Curated list for Deep Reinforcement Learning (DRL): software frameworks, models, datasets, gyms, baselines.
 - [awesome-flutter-linux](https://github.com/jpnurmi/awesome-flutter-linux) - A curated list of awesome Linux-specific Flutter packages and projects.